From Intent to Implementation

 - You have a basic understanding of the programming language that you'll use for your thesis.

-- You're fluent in English (all materials are in English, thought the sessions themselves can also be held in German if all participants agree).
+- You're fluent in English (all materials are in English, however, the sessions themselves can also be held in German if all participants agree).

-The course is meant to support you as you're writing your thesis and should not result in a lot of additional work besides what you have to do for your thesis anyways.
+The course is meant to support you as you're writing your thesis and should not result in a lot of additional work besides what you have to do for this project anyways.

 Agenda

-The sessions take place remotely via Google Meet, Zoom, or similar.
+The course takes place remotely via Google Meet, Zoom, or similar.
 Please join the calls with your camera turned on so the sessions feel a bit more personal.

-- Participants introduce themselves and their thesis topic
+- Participants introduce themselves (incl. thesis topic & programming ambitions)

-- "Draw your Why" to illustrate the research purpose of your thesis
+- "Draw your Idea" to illustrate the research purpose of your thesis

 - Find some related work, i.e., the baselines that you should compare your approach to